14 Healthy Habits to Fight Depression

 This could mean adding some berries or a banana to oatmeal, cereal or waffles, having an apple with peanut butter, making a smoothie, enjoying chopped veggies and hummus, or eating ‘ants on log’ (celery, nut butter, raisins or other dried fruit).

-By having a couple options you like, you can mix them up so you won’t get bored and be more likely to let the habit fall away.
+By having a couple options we like, we can mix them up so we won’t get bored and letting the habit fall away.

 Adding this habit to breakfast or an early snack helps us start the day by knocking off a simple “to do” as part of a daily healthy diet.

-Depression can zap our energy levels to the point of never wanting to get out of bed.
-But not looking after daily responsibilities like regularly showering or bathing, brushing our teeth, and cleaning laundry makes it hard to build new habits to help lift our mood.
+Depression can zap your energy levels to the point of never wanting to get out of bed.
+But not looking after daily responsibilities like regularly showering or bathing, brushing our teeth, and cleaning laundry makes it hard to build new habits that will help lift our mood.

 Even if it’s the only thing you have the capacity to do, it’s important to try to maintain good personal hygiene habits.